djalbat/yapp/README.md

 `}</Yapp>
 ```
 Note that the second of the callback's arguments is a reference to the instance of Yapp, in case one is not available by other means.
 Note also that a `getContent()` method is supplied.

+If you are using Yapp in a responsive site where its width may change, say, as part of a flexible user interface, etc, you can force it to redraw whenever its dimensions change with the `resizeable` option.

 ## Styling Yapp